★ Where do we fly into and how long is the drive to PPR from the Airport?

 ★ Where are RV sites?

-There are three RV sites next to the Guest House (one used by our estate manager) and three RV sites on each side of the Airplane Hanger.
+There are 4 (four) RV sites next to the Guest House and 3 (three) RV sites on each side of the Airplane Hanger.

 ★ Where is the garage located with the pingpong tables?

 The pool table and pingpong table are both in the main house 3 car garage.

 ★ Would the main garage be suitable for crafts?
 Yes and the Airplane Hanger would also work for this purpose.

 ★ Are there tables that could be used for quilting, art, etc., or do we need to bring our own or rent some nearby?